ltaylorwarren/pam/README.md

 Adds dynamic mesh calibration to your RatOS printer.

-- Works out of the box with any printer running RatOS
+- works out of the box with any printer running RatOS
 - respects all RatOS probe and mesh settings